remiconnesson/eve-single-user-agent-starter/README.md

 Chat history stays in the current browser and does not sync across devices.
 Deleting a chat removes its browser record, but it does not delete the underlying eve workflow run.

-eve is in beta and may change before general availability.
-Review the [Vercel beta terms](https://vercel.com/docs/release-phases/public-beta-agreement) before using the starter with production data.

 ## Learn more

 - [eve documentation](https://eve.dev/docs)